Facundo Diz

-Facundo Ignacio Diz (born April 16, 1979 in Navarro) is a retired Argentine footballer.
+Facundo Ignacio Diz (born 16 April 1979) is an Argentine retired footballer and politician.

+Since 2020, he has served as mayor of his hometown, Navarro (Buenos Aires Province).

 Career

 South America

 Diz began his career with Club Atlético All Boys in 1997, playing with the club for eight season.
 He spent brief loan spells in 2004 with Banfield as well as Venezuelan side Deportivo Táchira before returning to Argentina and All Boys for their 2005 campaign.
 Following a loan stint with Club Atlético San Telmo, Diz played the 2006–2008 seasons with Club Atlético Tigre.
 Following a six-month run with Olimpo de Bahía Blanca at the end of 2008, Diz caught on with Club Atlético Platense in 2009, where he scored nine goals in 15 games, helping the team avoid relegation.

 North America

-Diz signed with Major League Soccer club Colorado Rapids in July 2009, making his debut as a substitute in a 4-0 victory over New York Red Bulls on July 25, 2009.
+Diz signed with Major League Soccer club Colorado Rapids in July 2009, making his debut as a substitute in a 4–0 victory over New York Red Bulls on July 25, 2009.
 However, Diz was released by Colorado on March 9, 2010.